zuozhenggh/learning-library/data-management-library/autonomous-database/developer/ajd-soda/simple-app/simple-app.md

 3. Provide the following information

-    - Comparment: Be sure you have selected the correct one for this workshop purpose. *Root* is the recommended one.
+    - Comparment: Be sure you have selected the correct one for this workshop purpose. *Root* is the recommended one
     - Display name: AJDEV
     - Database name: AJDEV
     - Choose a workload type: JSON